awsdocs/aws-proton-administrator-guide/README.md

-## AWS Proton Administrator Guide
+## AWS Proton Administrator Guide (*replaced*)

-The open source version of the AWS Proton Administrator Guide.
-You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.
-See the [index](doc_source/index.md) for a summary of content.

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+We've merged the Proton administrator and user guides into a single guide, the [AWS Proton  User Guide](https://github.com/awsdocs/aws-proton-user-guide).

+This former guide's entire content is now in the user guide.

-## License
+## License Summary

-This library is licensed under the MIT-0 License.
+The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See the LICENSE file.